a11yphant/a11yphant/README.md

 <img src="https://unavatar.io/github/hntrhfr" height="138">

-<a href="https://github.com/hntrhfr" target="_blank" rel="noopener noreferrer nofollow">Michael Hinterhofer</a> is a corporate backend developer on weekdays and chief of happiness officer for a11yphant on the weekend.
+<a href="https://github.com/hntrhfr" target="_blank" rel="noopener noreferrer nofollow">Michael Hinterhofer</a> is a corporate backend developer on weekdays and "Chief of Happiness Officer" for a11yphant on the weekend.
 Since co-founding a11yphant, he supported the team with his magic in the backend.

 ### Interface and Corporate Design